DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/filterOperations.md

   </tr>
 </table>

-The following table contains filter operations specific for the nested filter builder:
+The following table contains filter operations that users can apply only in the nested filter builder:
 <table class="dx-table">
   <tr>
     <th>dataType</th>